dqops/dqo/docs/dqo-concepts/definition-of-data-quality-checks/index.md

 ### **Fatal**
 The fatal severity level is the highest alerting threshold that should only be used to identify severe data quality issues.
-These issues should result in stopping the data pipelines before the issue spreads throughout the system.
+These issues should result in stopping data pipelines before the issue spreads throughout the system.
 Fatal data quality issues are treated as failed data quality checks and reduce the [data quality KPIs](../definition-of-data-quality-kpis.md) score.
 The fatal threshold should be used with caution.
 It is mainly useful when the data pipeline can trigger the data quality check assessment and wait for the result.
 If any data quality check raises a fatal data quality issue, the data